Disney Channel (Portugal)

 Disney Channel is a Spanish-managed Portuguese pay television channel, operated by The Walt Disney Company Portugal; part of The Walt Disney Company Iberia.
-It was launched on 28 November 2001 as a premium channel, and it was later added to basic packages across platforms.
+It was launched on 28 November 2001, as a premium channel, and it was later added to basic packages across platforms.
 It also broadcast through Angola, Cape Verde and Mozambique via ZAP packages.
-It was a localized version of the original US network subscription channel.
+It is a localized version of the American television channel of the same name.

 History

 On 19 October 2001, the vice-president of The Walt Disney Company, Roy Disney, signed an agreement with TV Cabo.
-Disney Channel in Portugal was launched on 28 November 2001, becoming the sixth European version, as a premium channel exclusive to the Portuguese TV operator TV Cabo (later known as ZON and now known as NOS), and it was available at a launch price of per month, although the channel would also become available by other operators in the following years, with variations in terms of its pricing.
-The channel's opening night was marked with Toy Story at 8pm, in conjunction with its launch, a special event was held that same day at 6:30pm at Pavilhão de Portugal with the participation of Luís de Matos, and the promotional participation of Mickey and Goofy as well as Buzz Lightyear from Toy Story.
+Disney Channel in Portugal was launched on 28 November 2001, becoming the sixth European version, as a premium channel exclusive to the Portuguese television provider TV Cabo (later known as ZON and now known as NOS), and it was available at a launch price of per month, although the channel would also become available by other operators in the following years, with variations in terms of its pricing.
+The first program to air on the channel was Toy Story at 8pm, in conjunction with its launch, a special event was held that same day at 6:30pm at Pavilhão de Portugal with the participation of Luís de Matos, and the promotional participation of Mickey Mouse and Goofy as well as Buzz Lightyear from Toy Story.

-Art Attack launched its Portuguese version for the 2002 fall schedule.
+Art Attack launched its Portuguese version in the fall of 2002.

 A localized website launched in August 2003.
-Its fall schedule for 2003 started on 15 September, with the aim of increasing content aimed at local viewers, with a localized version of Playhouse Disney, as well as new movies and series.
-The channel had 230,000 subscribers at the time and was now open to isolated subscriptions.
+On 15 September 2003, with the aim of increasing content aimed at local viewers, a localized version of Playhouse Disney debuted, as well as new movies and series for the fall.
+The channel had 230,000 subscribers at the time and became open to isolated subscriptions.
 One of the presenters of the localized Playhouse Disney slot was actor Manuel Sá Pessoa.
-When Simón Amselem left his post at the Iberian branch in order to focus on the French market in January 2005, José Vila took over as director-general of the channel.
-In November 2003, the channel arrived to DStv's Portuguese package in Angola and Mozambique.
+When Simón Amselem left his post at the Iberian branch in order to focus on the French market in January 2005, José Vila was appointed as director-general of the channel.
+In November 2003, the channel was added to DStv's Portuguese package in Angola and Mozambique.

-For the 2005-2006 television season, the channel premiered Higglytown Heroes, The Suite Life of Zack and Cody and the TVI series O Clube das Chaves, as well as an increased amount of live-action movies in 2006.
+For the 2005–2006 television season, the channel premiered Higglytown Heroes, The Suite Life of Zack and Cody and the TVI series O Clube das Chaves, as well as an increased amount of live-action movies in 2006.

-It shares many characteristics with other international versions of the channel, for instance broadcasting Disney owned animated and live action series, the Playhouse Disney morning block and The Wonderful World of Disney night time block through which movies used to air, and also became the primary home of Portuguese television premieres of Disney's theatrical features.
+In the mid-2000s, it shared many characteristics with other international versions of the channel, for instance broadcasting Disney owned animated and live action series, the Playhouse Disney morning block and The Wonderful World of Disney primetime film block, and also became the primary home of Portuguese television premieres of Disney's theatrical features.